 Student Notice: The EMT courses at Lake Tahoe Community College are extremely popular and fill very quickly.
 Courses are offered every fall, winter and spring quarter

 Lake Tahoe Community College also offers an EMT Refresher class that meets the two-year reinstatement of the EMT certificate by El Dorado County according to the guidelines set forth by the State of California Emergency Medical Services Agency.

-Upon successful completion of HEA140A, students are eligible to take their National Registry Exam in order to be certified as an EMT-1.
+Upon successful completion of HEA140A, students are eligible to take their National Registry Exam in order to be certified as an Emergency Medical Technician (EMT).

 Gainful Employment Information (Emergency Medical Tech, FIR option)

 Related Occupations: Emergency Medical Technology/Technician (EMT Paramedic), Emergency Medical Services

 To protect student confidentiality no information on "On Time Completion Rates" is reported in programs where fewer than 10 certificates were awarded in a school year.